 Assuming that the November Board of Examiners uphold your examiners' recommendation (which is likely) you will not be able to graduate in January.

 The Board of Examiners will assume that any student registered for the MSc will wish for the opportunity to be allowed to revise and resubmit their project and will consider the case accordingly.
 Although it is not necessary for you to write specifically asking for the opportunity to resubmit, if there are any extenuating circumstances which may have affected your ability to devote appropriate time to your project work, you should ensure that the Exam Board is aware of these circumstances so that they may take them into account when considering whether to allow a resubmission.
-The form to submit this information can be found under the link on the right hand side of this page.

 Assuming that the Board allows you the opportunity to resubmit (which will depend on the mark returned by your assessors for your oral and dissertation performance and any other related information that you have submitted in accordance with the advice above), then you will have until the end of the following March to revise and resubmit your work (for a maximum mark of 50%).
 The resubmitted work will then be considered by the next meeting of the MSc Exam Board in May/June; if then successful, you would be able to graduate in July.
 Should the Board make this recommendation, your student access will be extended to the end of March to enable you to undertake the necessary work, have continued access to the University resources and apply for an extension to your student visa (if applicable).